prashantpawar/sol-unit/README.md

     -d, --dir <dir>      Directory in which to do the tests. [default=current directory]
 ```

-Example: `$ sunit -c ArrayTest CoinTest` will look for those tests in the current directory.
+Example: `$ sunit ArrayTest CoinTest` will look for those tests in the current directory, or simply typing `sunit` in a folder with tests in it will run all tests in the folder.

 Test names are the test contract names.
 They should always end in `Test` (no extension).

 The library can be run from javascript as well: